singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 ---

-**6.1       The Heavy Pill:** You have 20 bottles ofpills.
+**6.1       The Heavy Pill:** You have 20 bottles of pills.
 19 bottles have 1.0 gram pills, but one has pills of weight 1.1 grams.
 Given a scale that provides an exact measurement, how would you find the heavy bottle?
 You can only use the scale once.

 SOLUTION